-Environmental Services has started construction on a project to replace a cracked and deteriorating 24-inch sewer pipe built in 1929 underneath SW Capitol Highway and Terwilliger Boulevard.
-The project will take up to five months to complete.
+Environmental Services has completed a project to replace cracked and deteriorating sewer pipes underneath SW Capitol Highway and SW Terwilliger Boulevard.

 Restoring Native Plants

 Environmental Services will remove invasive vegetation and restore native plants in the work areas.
-Revegetation will include planting 645 native trees and 1,217 shrubs and plants.
+In the area off of SW Vincent Place, Environmental Services will restore native plants once the invasives are controlled.
+In the traffic island, crews will re-seed the disturbed area.
+When the Water Bureau has completed their work (see below for more information), trees and other landscaping will be planted there.
+Re-vegetation will include planting 645 native trees and 1,217 shrubs and plants.
 Environmental Services will maintain the new plantings during the initial establishment period.

 Environmental Services will use jack and bore construction to replace the pipe underneath SW Capitol Highway.
 The city's contractor will excavate a launch shaft in the vegetated pedestrian island on the north side of the highway and a receiving shaft on the south side.
 The contractor will bore underneath the highway horizontally from the launch shaft to the receiving shaft and push sewer pipe into place behind the boring machine without disturbing the surface.